Why You Should Always Get 3 Bids on Your New Home or Renovation Project

 But with the help of your Architect, you should be able to get the same quality work for a far more reasonable price.
 And with properly-detailed drawings, a good list of specifications, and three qualified, comparable contractors, your bids should come in reasonably close to each other.

-Two bidders aren’t enough to give you confidence in the bids; four or five is too many to manage – and you’ll greatly decrease a contractors’ motivation to bid if he has only a 20% or 25% chance of getting the job.
+Two bidders aren’t enough to give you confidence in the bids, but four or five is too many to manage – and you’ll greatly decrease a contractors’ motivation to bid if he has only a 20% or 25% chance of getting the job.

 And maybe you’ll save enough on the project to go out and buy that new car you’ve been doing so much research on.